Euriware

 EURIWARE was a French company that provided advanced Consultancy and IT services in the spheres of energy, industry and defense.

 The core business of EURIWARE included consultancy, systems integration (enterprise systems, industrial and technical systems) and outsourcing.

 EURIWARE was fully owned by AREVA group, a French energy corporation mainly known as a nuclear power provider.

+Offices

 The company had 13 locations in France and 2 locations abroad: